rakshitraj/webdev/README.md

 to includes certain parts of html across pages, since IRL projects will have way too many pages for copy-pasting html to be practical.

 ##### Serving the page
-To seve the page we add the following lines to `web.py` to set a route to the about page.
+To serve the page we add the following lines to `web.py` to set a route to the about page.

 ```python3
 # Render about page